vuejs/v2.vuejs.org/source/guide/best-practices.md

 ## Communication Between Instances

-A common pattern for parent-child communication in Vue is by passing down a parent method as a callback to the child using `props`.
+A common pattern for parent-child communication in Vue is passing down a parent method as a callback to the child using `props`.
 This allows the communication to be defined inside the template (where composition happens) while keeping the JavaScript implementation details decoupled:

 ``` html
 <div id="demo">